Adds an object to an existing map, mutating it. It assumes a structure where each top-level property is a key:

 Returns a function that adds values to a map, using a hashing function to produce a key.
 Use addValueMutate if you don't need a reusable function.

-Deletes all key/values from map where value matches value
+Deletes all key/values from map where value matches value,

 with optional comparer.
 Mutates map.

-Returns values where predicate
+Returns values where predicate returns true.

-Returns the first value in data
+Returns the first value in data that matches a key from keys.

 Finds first entry by iterable value.
 Expects a map with an iterable as values.